Hamblok0/openai-term/README.md

-TerminalBrain is a pretentiously named project that aims to create a terminal application with a relatively intuitive UI with `tui-rs` for configuring and sending prompts to OpenAI's API for GPT-3 based models, primarily for Davinci, Codex, and ChatGPT.
+TerminalBrain is a pretentiously named terminal app built with `tui-rs` for configuring and sending prompts to OpenAI's API for GPT-3 based models, primarily for Davinci, Codex, and ChatGPT.